-The Highway Program of the TIP funds priority transportation projects advanced by the Massachusetts Department of Transportation (MassDOT) and cities and towns within the 101-municipality MPO region.
+The Highway Program of the TIP funds priority transportation projects advanced by the Massachusetts Department of Transportation (MassDOT) and cities and towns within the 101municipality MPO region.
 The program is primarily devoted to preserving and modernizing the existing roadway network through the resurfacing of highways, replacement of bridges, and reconstruction of arterial roadways.

 Over the next five years, more than \$230 million (25 percent) of funds in the Highway Program will be used to resurface interstate and state routes, replace highway lighting and signage, and add travel lanes and shoulders to more than three miles of Route 128.
 Approximately \$260 million (27 percent) will be spent to modernize roadways in order to balance the needs of all users-motorists, bicyclists, and pedestrians.
 Multimodal projects, such as the improvements to Route 9 in Brookline, will improve safety and enhance access for pedestrians, bicyclists, transit riders, and automobiles.
-In total, roadway modernization projects will add 24 miles of new on-road bicycle accommodations.
+In total, roadway modernization projects will improve nearly 50 lane miles of substandard pavement traveled by nearly 500,000 vehicles.
+These corridor investments will also add 24 miles of new onroad bicycle accommodations.

 Nearly \$260 million (27 percent) of the Highway Program will be used to address functionally obsolete and structurally deficient bridges.
+These improvements will benefit the more than 600,000 vehicles that cross these substandard bridges on a typical weekday.

 The program also invests in the targeted expansion of transit service and bicycle and pedestrian facilities to grow the transit, bicycle, and pedestrian networks.
-In the draft TIP, \$158 million (17 percent) of the Highway Program funds are allocated to transit to extend the Green Line beyond College Avenue to Route 16/Mystic Valley Parkway in Medford.
+In the TIP, \$158 million (17 percent) of the Highway Program funds are allocated to transit to extend the Green Line beyond College Avenue to Route 16/Mystic Valley Parkway in Medford.
 Lastly, the MPO will invest nearly \$35 million (4 percent) to extend rail trails, construct shared-use paths, and improve bicycle and pedestrian facilities around schools.
-A majority of these facilities will also provide direct access to MBTA stations: the Bruce Freeman Rail Trail will link to the West Concord Station, the

-Cochituate Rail Trail will connect to the Natick Station, and the New Fenway Multi-use Path will improve access to the Fenway Station and the Yawkey Station.
+A majority of these facilities will also provide direct access to MBTA stations: the Bruce Freeman Rail Trail will link to the West Concord Station, the Cochituate Rail Trail will connect to the Natick Station, and the New Fenway Multi-use Path will improve access to the Fenway Station and the Yawkey Station.